 - Highly Versatile Functions – As you can see from the above list, an Instant Pot can replace a multitude of kitchen appliances in one neat bundle.

 - Fast Cooking – Great for when time is short.
 A beef stew in a slow cooker can take up to 8hrs.
-But if time is short, pressure cooking can make the same dish in under half an hour, depending on the recipe.
+But if time is short, pressure cooking can make the same dish in under an hour, depending on the recipe.

 - Slow Cooking – Want to have a meal ready the moment you arrive home from work.
 No problem!
-The Slow Cooker function will gently cook the food to perfection, so it’s ready the moment you are.
+The slow cooker function will gently cook the food to perfection, so it’s ready the moment you are.

 - Energy Saving – Highly efficient insulation paired with fast cooking times allows this to save on energy costs and use, making this an economical method of cooking.